 Ensuring user safety means carefully balancing usability, capability and security.
-If we’re doing it right, these aspects should all work hand-in-hand and be nearly invisible to the user.
-We update transparently to avoid excessive prompting, and avoid things like modal dialogs which only serve to condition users into ignoring security indicators.
-When security indicators are surfaced, it is done in a way that is clear and highlights the most important information, such as the hostname and SSL state in the address bar.
+If we’re doing it right, these aspects should all work hand-in-hand.
+In most cases, we want security to be nearly invisible to the user.
+We update transparently and try to provide safe defaults without asking users to make security decisions.
+When security indicators are surfaced, we aim to clearly explain the situation and highlight the most important information, such as the hostname and SSL state in the address bar.

 Our goal in designing Chrome’s security architecture was to layer defenses, and avoid single points of failure.
 Chrome’s sandbox architecture represents one of the most effective parts of this strategy, but it’s far from the only piece.
 We also employ the best available anti-exploit technologies—including ASLR, DEP, JIT hardening, and SafeSEH—along with custom technologies like Safe Browsing, out-of-date plugin blocking, silent auto-update, and verified boot on Chrome OS.
 And we continue to work towards advancing the state of the art with research into areas like per-origin sandboxing and control flow integrity.